Fifth-sinco/V/README.md

   - coded but not tested

 **UPDATE 5-24-2022**
-- Custom info bot for engineering students
+1. Custom info bot for engineering students
-  - Contains:
+  a.
+Contains:
-    a. formulas for Engineering subjects (Geometry, Calculus, Trigonometry, etc.)
+    1. formulas for Engineering subjects (Geometry, Calculus, Trigonometry, etc.)
-    b. constants that are frequently used for Electrical Engineering Students
+    2. constants that are frequently used for Electrical Engineering Students
-    c. references like YT Videos/channels, books, sites, etc.
+    3. references like YT Videos/channels, books, sites, etc.
 *Status: ongoing*

-- Custom Info Bot for Board exam Filing and post exam requirements
+2. Custom Info Bot for Board exam Filing and post exam requirements
-  1. Filing and registration
+  a.
+Filing and registration
-  2. Exam Requirements
+  b.
+Exam Requirements
-  3. Health Declaration forms
+  c.
+Health Declaration forms
-  4. Profesional ID and Oath Taking requirements *Status: ongoing*
+  d.
+Profesional ID and Oath Taking requirements *Status: ongoing*

 **Future Plan (No firm timeline)**